T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Experiments

 \subsection{Experimental Settings}

-We randomly selected query samples, coded the target for the categorical features in the samples \citep{micci2001preprocessing}, and generated CEs using T-COL and baseline methods, respectively.
+We randomly selected query samples, encoding the categorical features with Target Encoder \cite{micci2001preprocessing}.
 In the experiments, we generate five CEs for each query sample.
-Due to the different number of features in these datasets, the depth of local greedy trees was set to 3 to unify the experiment settings.
+For T-COL, the depth of local greedy trees was set to three.

-For LLMs, we use the LangGPT framework \citep{wang2024langgpt} to construct prompts to guide the generation of CEs.
-We designed the \textit{Profile}, \textit{Skill}, \textit{Workflow}, etc. modules of the counterfactual generator.
-In the \textit{Skill} module, we awaken the LLMs' ability to understand datasets and their ability to counterfactual reasoning.
-In the \textit{Workflow} module, we require LLMs to first understand the data sample meanings, then iteratively generate counterfactuals and determine whether the generated counterfactuals meet the requirements for CE.
-In addition, we give input and output samples and specify the output format in the \textit{Example} and \textit{Output Format} modules, respectively.

-A random forest model \citep{biau2016random} was chosen as the validation model for the CE to verify whether the generated CE was the target class.
-In addition, common ML models such as decision trees \citep{safavian1991survey} and plain Bayesian \citep{rish2001empirical} were selected as third-party models to evaluate the data veracity of the CEs.
-The weights of the third-party models were determined using a ten-fold cross-validation \citep{refaeilzadeh2009cross} approach, which are shown in Table \ref{tab:tpw}.
+A random forest model \cite{biau2016random} was chosen as the validation model for the CE to verify whether the generated CE was the target class.
+In addition, common ML models like Decision Tree \cite{safavian1991survey} and Naive Bayesian \cite{rish2001empirical} were selected as third-party models to evaluate the \textit{data fidelity} of the CEs.
+The weights of the third-party models were determined using a ten-fold cross-validation \cite{refaeilzadeh2009cross} approach.
+They are shown in Table \ref{tab:tpw}.